 In my fibre and fine arts, I explore the relationship between the natural and human world, as well as the complexities of witnessing one's own embodiment within that world.
 In particular, I unite self-expression with personal, social, and environmental advocacy, focusing on beauty (art for its own sake) and purpose (art for the sake of a cause).
 In my creative process, I often find myself asking: What can art do in the world?
 How can it help us see things in a new way?
 Does it have ethical as well as aesthetic capacities?
 And how can artists stimulate awareness, deeper thought, and positive action without losing creative integrity or sliding into sloganism?

-In my visual art, I explore the intricacies of the human experience—what it means to be a self, what it feels like to be embodied, and how we perceive the external world—by means of abstraction.
+In my visual art, I explore the intricacies of the human experience by means of abstraction.
 I am drawn to abstraction because it has the capacity to draw us into the ineffable, enigmatic, and affective qualities of being human.
-Abstract art tends to express reality as we experience it rather than as a realistic rendering of what we see.
-It is also particularly powerful for visually conveying what we cannot see, but feel, sense, imagine, or encounter.
+Abstract art expresses reality as we experience it rather than as a realistic rendering of what we see.
+It is particularly powerful in conveying what we cannot see, but feel, sense, imagine, or encounter.
 As I explore these aspects of human experience, I often rely on symbolic and spontaneous expression through line, shape, colour, and texture, using mixed media and layering to achieve my effects.

 Alongside conveying the unexpected, many of my paintings and mixed media pieces express the beauty and fragility of the natural world—sometimes in childlike wonder and whimsy, and other times in juxtaposition to its austerity or harshness.
 While not overtly touting environmental care and sustainability, much of this work is driven by my reverence for the beauty of the natural world (to be protected) as well as its severity (to be respected).